DmitriGekhtman/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/logging.md

 :::

 ## The Ray log directory
-Each Ray pod runs several component processes, such as the Raylet, object manager, and dashboard agent.
+Each Ray pod runs several component processes, such as the Raylet, object manager, dashboard agent, etc.
 These components log to files in the directory `/tmp/ray/session_latest/logs` in the pod's file system.
+Extracting and persisting these logs requires some setup.

 ## Log processing tools
-There are number of log processing tools available within the Kubernetes ecosystem.
-This page will cover using [Fluent Bit][FluentBit].
+There are a number of log processing tools available within the Kubernetes ecosystem.
+This page will shows how to extract Ray logs using [Fluent Bit][FluentBit].
 Other popular tools include [Fluentd][Fluentd], [Filebeat][Filebeat], and [Promtail][Promtail].

 ## Log collection strategies